 Agriculture is a vital part of our state’s economy.
 The industry impacts every citizen, and the South Carolina Department of Agriculture (SCDA) is always working to help more people connect with agriculture.
 Many farmers have joined the effort by diversifying their operations through agritourism.

 Agritourism is agriculture based activities that bring people to farms, ranches or other agricultural settings.
 Some examples include u-pick operations, corn mazes, farm to table dinners, and on-the-farm restaurants with markets that sell locally made foods.
 SCDA recognizes the great value of agritourism and its potential to benefit farms of all sizes.
-If you have an agritourism component and would like SCDA help with marketing, please print our Agritourism Farm Profile and return to address listed on the form.
+If you have an agritourism component and would like SCDA help with marketing, please download our Agritourism Farm Profile and return via the options listed on the form.
 The survey will allow SCDA to establish a list of agritourism operations for statewide promotion and marketing.
-Get your farm profile HERE!

 SC Agritourism Association